gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

 I will apply for PhD programs this fall (for starting in Fall 2024).

-I am actively looking for research and collaboration opportunities in Spring and Summer 2024.

-Feel free to reach me at boyuan.zhang [at] nyu.edu
+I am open to research and collaboration opportunities.
+Please feel free to reach me at boyuan.zhang [at] nyu.edu